davidaayers/commit-talk/readme.md

 This repo was used to construct the examples shown in the slides, and also contains the powerpoint used in the talk.

+The code in the repo was originally from: https://github.com/in28minutes/spring-boot-examples

 PHOTO CREDIT
 ------------